Am I eligible for USAA insurance?

 • Parents

-USAA insurance is only for military members’ and veterans' direct family members.
-Anyone besides a current or former spouse and children will not be eligible for USAA insurance coverage.
-If you are not eligible for USAA coverage, you can still shop around and find comparable companies to USAA by looking into the best car insurance companies.
+If you are not eligible for USAA, you can still shop around and find comparable coverage by looking into the best car insurance companies.

-If you are on active duty, reserve, or guard, you must provide your branch of service, rank, and date of entry to active service.
-Honorably discharged veterans must also provide a branch of service and rank but will need the start and end dates of their service as well.
+• Honorably discharged veterans: Must provide a branch of service and rank but will need the start and end dates of their service as well.

 • Social Security number